cerner/terra-framework/README.md

         "wdio-fusion": "terra wdio --disableSeleniumService=true --themes orion-fusion-theme",
         }
        ```
+    - If any of the compose files were to be changed, you must refresh the docker container by deleting the corresponding existing docker images, then running the following command:
+      ```sh
+        docker compose -f <changed compose file name>.yml up
+      ```
 7. To terminate a dev container:
     - Use command line or Rancher/Docker Desktop OR
     - Using Visual Studio Code